-25. About 45% of mobile app revenue in 2020 is expected from the APAC region.
+26. About 45% of mobile app revenue was expected from the APAC region.

-While the APAC region has dominated worldwide mobile app revenues compared to the Americas and EMEA even in the last few years, its share in the overall $189 billion pie is expected to increase to 45% by 2020.
+While the APAC region has dominated worldwide mobile app revenues compared to the Americas and EMEA even in the last few years, its share in the overall $189 billion pie was expected to increase to 45% by 2020.
 Apps stats show that it currently accounts for a little over 41%.
-The Americas are estimated to account for about 39% of the worldwide revenue in 2020.
+The Americas were estimated to account for about 39% of the worldwide revenue in 2020.